Have you ever felt behind in life?

 The first real job was a major inflection point in my life.

-It felt like almost overnight I went from helping people choose the steak or salad to helping companies complete $100 million and sometimes billion dollar deals.
+Almost overnight I went from helping cleaning ash trays and wiping tables to helping companies make $100 million and sometimes billion dollar deals.

 But it wasn’t all sunshine and rainbows.

-It was tough at the time me a tonne andI’d do it all over again if I could.
+It was tough at the timI’d do it all over again if I could.

-It was valuable because I learned a ton of skills in a short period of time.
+It learned a ton of skills in a short period of time.
 But after five years of doing that, things had changed.

 My dreams had evolved.